mistermangaker/itemlist/tutorial.md

 Price: 2833

 # Rescue me
-Creates a quest where your pawn can be rescued by shamia in case you were kidnapped .
+Creates a quest where your pawn can be rescued by the streamer in case you were kidnapped .
 It's dependent on her actually doing it tho.
 Command: rescue
 Price: 1200